1st. World and client

 - Recorder.
 Allows to reenact a previous simulation.
 Uses snapshots summarizing the simulation state per frame.

 The major ruler of the simulation.
 Its instance should be retrieved by the client.
 It does not contain the model of the world itself, that is part of the Map class.
 Instead, most of the information, and general settings can be accessed from this class.

 - Actors in the simulation and the spectator.

 - Simulation settings.

-Some of its most important methods are getters.
+Some of its most important methods are getters, precisely to retrieve information or instances of these elements.
 Take a look at carla.World to learn more about it.

 The world has different methods related with actors that allow for different functionalities.